About This Course

 Placement or Study Abroad Information

 An integral part of the programme is the study year abroad in Year 3.
 You will spend a year at one of our partner universities to study international business in an immersive environment.
 You will gain an international perspective on business issues and, at the same time, strengthen and develop your language skills and cultural appreciation.
-Depending on your chosen language, it is possible to spend your study year in one of the following countries: Austria, Belgium, Canada, China, France, Germany, Italy, Latin and South America, Spain, and the UK.
+Depending on your chosen language, it is possible to spend your study year in one of the following countries: Austria, Belgium, Canada, France, Germany, Italy, Latin and South America, Spain, and the UK.